felixbarten/Requirements-Engineering/_includes/content.md

 **Step 8: Determine/Sketch the requirements relevant for system-to-be (Setting the scene)**

-During this step, we will create a model of the requirements that the system needs to fulfill.
+During this step, we will create a model of the requirements that the system needs to fulfill to understand its objectives, regulating laws, deficiencies and limitations, and the system-to-be, to elaborate the requirements on the software-to-be accordingly together with assumptions on the environment.

 # Week 2